 clumsy or repetitive sentence structure

-minor inconsistencies; for example, the colour of a character's eyes, or a process or department
+minor inconsistencies; for example, the color of a character's eyes, a concept that seems contradictory

 ineffective or weak paragraph structure